ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ## Step 1: Browse our curated list of wallets

 A wallet is like an online bank account for Ethereum.
-There are dozens of different wallets to choose from: mobile, desktop or even browser extensions.
-We have prepared a list of trusted wallets that may be a good place to start.
+There are dozens of different wallets to choose from—mobile, desktop, or even browser extensions.
+Our curated list of trusted wallets is a good place to start.

 <ButtonLink to="/wallets/find-wallet/">
   Find a wallet